narayanajbs/test/README.md

 - [reset](https://www.youtube.com/watch?v=XdMMfUKBbtE&list=PLzdWZT-ZJD081YB1TLN5rNI1vw5hTdRzH): Moves the branch pointer and optionally modifies the staging area and working directory.
 It can change the commit history and is often used for local changes or to rewrite history before pushing
   	- git reset ( default) - move the changes to untracking area

-	- git reset --soft - move the changes to staging area.
+	- git reset --soft <commitid> - move the changes to staging area.

-	- git reset --soft <commitid>

-	- git reset --hard - it will delete commit id , parmently from HEAD
+	- git reset --hard <commitid> - it will delete commit id , parmently from HEAD

 - [stash](https://www.youtube.com/watch?v=XdMMfUKBbtE&list=PLzdWZT-ZJD081YB1TLN5rNI1vw5hTdRzH)